-Military Retiree's eligibility is limited to space available basis and the use of Instructional Programs (formerly known as SKIES), YS, and Sports and Fitness programs.
+Retiree's eligibility is limited to the use of Instructional Programs (formerly known as SKIES), YS, and Sports and Fitness programs.
 Fees are not based on TFI.
-Fees will be based on a cost analysis for operating the sport.

 U.S. Army Installation Management Command (IMCOM) may also authorize ineligible patrons from the civilian community to participate in Army-sponsored Youth Services programs on a space available basis when it is in the best interest of the Army, the installation and the community.
+These patrons would pay in Category 9A + 10%.